arunravi728/Papyrus/content/Reliability.md

 * The technique of creating deliberate faults is called fault-injection.
 * This keeps systems continuously tested for fault-tolerance.
-* A good example of this in practice is the [Netflix Chaos Monkey](./Netflix%20Chaos%20Monkey.md).
+* A good example of this in practice is the [Netflix Chaos Monkey](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116).

+### Hardware Faults